 Colorado: Brah-la-rad-o can expect a more seasonable winter season than this past year with significant accumulations falling during the early season all the way through February.

 The Pacific Northwest: As of now, NOAA is predicting a 30-40% dryer than normal season for the PNW.
 Sorry for the bad news.

 Idaho/Montana: Falling in line with the Pacific Northwest, the northern Rocky Mountain States are all projected to have weak winters on deck with Montana projected to have 40% less than their average snowfall.

 The Midwest: Sorry TJ but it looks like Mt.
 Brighton is in for a particularly bad year with 30-40% less than the average snowfall being projected.

 Wyoming: Meteorologists are unsure as to how northwest Wyoming will shake out this winter.
 El Niño is known to have varying effects in the region depending on how far the Jet Stream extends from south to north.

 Utah: Utah is the real wildcard here, as El Niño can be great or devastating.
 However, Accuweather is currently predicting that southern Utah will have a better than normal season.
-So get out the touring setup; it’s time to explore what Moab has to offer in the wintertime.
+So get out the touring setup; it’s time to explore what Moab has to offer.